Updated February 2018

 Bottom Line: For $200 ($156 on sale), this stroller is perfect for narrow aisles and quick errands.
 Truth be told, this stroller is exactly as advertised: a convenience stroller.
-I don’t think it will be my go-to, every day stroller, but I love keeping it in the car.
+I don’t think it would be my go-to, every day stroller, but I love keeping it in the car.
 It’s also great for travel.
-Compared to the Kinderwagon Hop, it is lighter, less expensive, has better canopies, but perhaps not as well made.
-The only other downside is that it can’t be used with young infants. – Annette
+Compared to the Kinderwagon Hop, it is lighter, less expensive, has better canopies, but is perhaps not as well made.
+The only other downside is that it can’t be used with young infants.

 Read the full review here.